Construction of the shrI-chakra

 Another aspect of all this is that the Hindus have been said to possess a lower level of geometric awareness relative to their Greek cousins by many scholars.
 But the encoding of the phi and its properties as well as the 3-4-5 triangle in the shrI chakra suggests that founders of the shrI kula stream were actually holders of that “missing” tradition of constructional geometry comparable to that of the yavana-s amongst the Hindus.
 It should be noted that the same type of Golden ratio triangle has been incorporated into the yantras of bAlA and kurukullA, which are major deities of shrI-vidyA practice.
 Likewise, phi appears again in certain other yantras like those of mAtangI or uchChiShTa chANDAlinI.

-The Golden ratio and the 3-4-5 triangle amongst the Hindus might actually have earlier antecedents.
 The 3-4-5 triangle is already provided by baudhAyana in his sulba sUtra.
-The golden ratio appears to emerge in a trapezoidal brick used in the vedi contruction.
-Thus, the original construction of the shrI chakra might primarily draw upon the ancient aspects of Hindu practical geometry.
+The golden ratio appears in principle in construction of the pentagonal kuNDa of vAyu in the atharvavedic tradition.
+Thus, the original construction of the shrI chakra might draw upon the ancient aspects of Hindu practical geometry.